AlexxyQQ/Tkinter_calculator/README.md

 ## Future Goals
 - ~~function can be added for calculating inverse~~
-- keyboard input and live calculation for the keyboard input
+- ~~keyboard input and live calculation for the keyboard input.~~
 - still can't calculate any problems with 0 in the beginning like **(02-2)**
+- calculation history can be added.

 > **Aayush Pandey** <br>